Home Cocktails Ordinary Drink Long Island Iced Tea

 Did You Know?

-Despite its name, the Long Island Iced Tea is one of the strongest cocktails, due to the combination of multiple spirits in a single drink.
+Despite its name and appearance, the Long Island Iced Tea is one of the strongest cocktails due to the combination of multiple spirits, often leading to unexpected intoxication.

 Long Island Iced Tea Variations